unevencoconut/learning_vue_js/README.md

 # Just Practicing some VUE JS. ( Don't mind me )
 ## Just Some Random Notes

+# Ok.
+I ran through enough of it, I get the gist.

 ---
 At the time of this writing:
     I'm testing out View JS.
 Right now, I have a background in Vanilla JS, React, and jQuery.